jtheoof/swappy/README.md

 Optional dependencies:

-- wayland-protocols (for the `-g` option to work with [wlr-screencopy-unstable-v1] protocol).
+- wayland-protocols (for the `-g` option to work with [wlr-screencopy-unstable-v1] protocol)
+- wl-clipboard (to make sure the copy is saved if you close swappy)
-- libnotify (not get notified when swappshot is copied or saved).
+- libnotify (not get notified when swappshot is copied or saved)
 - scdoc to generate the man page

 Then run: